-If you want to learn Kanji and then learn how to read Japanese, please note that we have prepared a 550-page book titled Learn to Read in Japanese: A Japanese Reader.
+If you want to learn Kanji as you learn how to read Japanese, please note that we have prepared a 550-page book titled Learn to Read in Japanese: A Japanese Reader.
 Students who use this book will learn to read 608 basic kanji, plus hiragana and katakana.
 It includes more than 4,200 authentic Japanese sentences and phrases for reading practice.

 To learn how to read Japanese is rather complicated.
 In order to get started, you will need to be able to recognize and pronounce 46 hiragana, 46 katakana, and hundreds of kanji characters.
-You will also need to devote a number of hours to reading practice.
+Most important, you will need to devote a number of hours to reading practice.

-A good strategy to learn kanji quickly and learn how to read Japanese fluently within a reasonable period of time (months rather than years) is to learn hiragana, katakana and a number of basic kanji fast (although imperfectly at first) and then to start reading almost immediately.
+If you want to learn how to read Japanese within a reasonable period of time (months rather than years), a good strategy is to learn hiragana, katakana and a number of basic kanji quickly (although imperfectly at first) and then start reading almost immediately.
 Our book makes this possible by providing you with 4,200 Japanese sentences written in a large clear font, easily accessible feedback on your reading accuracy, and abundant references, with memory aides, to help you to learn 608 basic kanji as you read.

 Although it might seem somewhat impractical to start reading practice before you learn kanji very well, this approach is firmly grounded in a study technique known as Active Recall, which can be defined as “learning by answering questions.”
 Active Recall is the technique that underlies these Japanese Audio Flashcard Lessons, and it is also the basis of flashcard learning generally.
 In addition, the Pimsleur method and the “Learn in Your Car” method, both described here, are based on Active Recall.